stineb/sofun/README.md

 # SOFUN: Seasonal optimisation of fixation and uptake of nitrogen
 ----------------------------------------------------------------------------
 This is a modular framework that serves as a structure for simulating terrestrial ecosystem functioning (radiation, photosynthesis, allocation, soil organic dynamics, inorganic nitrogen dynamics).
-Code is programmed in Fortran 90 and can be compiled using either the PGI90 compiler or gfortran (others not tested).
+Code is programmed in Fortran 90.
 Written, developed and maintained by Beni Stocker (b.stocker@imperial.ac.uk).